bashrc2/epicyon/README.md

  * AGPLv3+
  * Server-to-server and client-to-server protocols supported.
  * Implemented in a common language (Python 3)
- * Opt-in federation.
-Federate with a well-defined list of instances.
  * Keyword filtering.
  * Being able to define roles and skills, similar to the Pursuance project.
  * Sharings collection, similar to the gnusocial sharings plugin